pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 ## Pact verification

-To verify a _Pact contract_, the requests contained in a _Pact file_ are replayed against the provider code, and the responses returned are checked to ensure they match those expected in the Pact file.
+For HTTP: To verify a _Pact contract_, the requests contained in a _pact file_ are replayed against the provider code, and the responses returned are checked to ensure they match those expected in the pact file.

+For messages: A piece of code on the provider is executed to cause a message for a given description to be generated, and the generated message is checked to ensure it matches that expected in the pact file.

 ## Provider state